 About 3D Game Development

-Sinter is a virtual lab bench for interactive and immersive game development, and has a myriad of worlds to explore as part of the core strategic objective of the game (find resources while avoiding enemies and build new things with said resources).
+For the past few years, I’ve been developing a virtual lab bench for interactive and immersive game development.
+For now, this is taking the form of a game called Sinter, which has a myriad of worlds to explore as part of the core strategic objective of the game (find resources while avoiding enemies and build new things with said resources).

-The game is in perpetual development, but includes a number of highly customized features, including an internal event management system to handle in-game and typed notifications, various movement mechanics (the jump mechanic was most involved), dynamic environments (depending on the destination planet), and of course, a unique music soundtrack.
+The game is in perpetual development, but includes a number of highly customized features, including an internal event management system to handle in-game and typed notifications, various movement mechanics (the jump mechanic was most involved), dynamic environments (depending on the destination planet), and of course, a custom (self-composed) music soundtrack.